• Skip to main content

 Instructions

 • Bring the chicken stock to a slow boil in a medium saucepan.
 If you don’t have chicken stock, you can also use water and bullion to add flavor.
-Stir in your seasonings, such as salt, garlic powder, turmeric powder, and white pepper.
+Stir in your corn, and seasonings, such as salt, garlic powder, turmeric powder, and white pepper.

 • Dissolve cornstarch with ¼ cup cold water and mix well, as the cornstarch settles very quickly.
 Add it to the soup.
 Stir continuously as you drizzle in the slurry, or you’ll get clumps of cooked starch in your soup.
 Use more or less starch if you like a thicker or thinner soup.
 You can also add the starch in a couple of small batches.